Blog

 Audit trail by default, not by retrofit

 Every retrieval, every draft, every approval click, every model call writes to a structured audit log per tenant.
 SOC 2, GDPR, FINMA, HIPAA, Swiss FADP.
-Pick the export, render the format the auditor expects, ship.
+Pick the export, generate the evidence package the auditor expects, ship.

 This is the part that lets compliance and internal audit sign off once and trust it forever.
 The audit is not a report a vendor builds for you on demand; it is the byproduct of how the substrate runs every action.